shupershuff/Diablo2RLoader/README.md

 I've put several 100's of hours into making this, so if you like it, consider buying me a beer at https://www.buymeacoffee.com/shupershuff or here [https://github.com/sponsors/shupershuff](https://github.com/sponsors/shupershuff?frequency=one-time&sponsor=shupershuff&amount=5) or here https://paypal.me/Shupershuff.<br>

-Side note, If you're interested in an offline single player launcher, have a gander at [D2rSPLoader](https://github.com/shupershuff/D2rSPLoader), ideal if you want to play single player and keep track of time played per character.<br>
+Side note, If you're interested in an offline single player launcher, have a gander at [D2rSPLoader](https://github.com/shupershuff/D2rSPLoader), ideal if you want to play offline Holy Grail and keep track of time played per character.<br>
 Cheers!

 Script Screenshot:<br>